Mathanraj-d12/100-days-of-code/README.md

 # Day 91 Typing Duel ⚔️
 Two players race to type words correctly — first to 10 points wins!
 Made with HTML, CSS, and JavaScript.

+# Day 92 Mouse Escape 🖱️💨
+Survive by dodging red blocks with your mouse.
+Fast reflex game made in HTML, CSS, and JS.